 - A 1 page case study illustrating how diagnostic testing made a definitive diagnosis for a patient with a primary immune deficiency or immune dysregulatory disorder, or was used to guide therapy.
 The 1 page case report should include pertinent clinical and laboratory information, along with any flow or genetic data or figures.

-- FOR FELLOWS ONLY—A LETTER OF RECOMMENDATION FROM A CURRENT FACULTY MEMBER
+- FOR FELLOWS/RESIDENTS ONLY—A LETTER OF RECOMMENDATION FROM A CURRENT FACULTY MEMBER

 A maximum of 30 applicants will be accepted for this Diagnostic School.